 Coming Fall 2024: The Automotive and Diesel program will be expanding to include a full electric and hybrid vehicle maintenance program.

-Coming Fall 2023: The Automotive Service Technology Program at ACC is an ASE-certified program and will be expanding to include a full electric and hybrid vehicle maintenance program.
+Coming Soon: The Automotive Service Technology Program at ACC is an ASE-certified program and will be expanding to include a full electric and hybrid vehicle maintenance program.

 Coming Fall 2024: The Solar PV Systems Technical Certificate in the Science Department will train students for NABCEP aligned photovoltaic (PV) installer positions in the growing Solar Industry.
 It will include an on-site PV hands-on training lab.